 % Characteristics 100 Above and beyond.
 A detailed and reflective response to the information, questions, or issues presented with multiple good examples.
 An A+ effort will involve several of the following: innovative thinking, risk-taking, creativity, resolving a difficult contradiction or paradox, and connecting or synthesizing ideas.
 The written work is superior, illustrates depth, breadth, and nuanced comprehension of the big ideas presented in the Lesson/Chapter/Discussion, and nearly flawless writing.
 All questions or main arguments are addressed thoroughly and thoughtfully.
 90 Excellent work overall.
 Clear evidence that the big ideas of the Lesson/Chapter/Discussion have been understood and implemented.
 Analysis is thoughtful, a few assertions may lack specific examples, but assertions are still clearly connected to the argument and placed well within an anthropology context.
 80 Good work, but could include more detail or reflection or the work could be improved through better writing, or better explanation.
 70 Fair work, but fails to include one or more major components of the assignment or there is some evidence that the big ideas of the Lesson/Chapter/Discussion have been misunderstood.
+Some discussion or examples from the class materials is included.
 60 Poor work.
-Work is complete but it appears rushed and a bit unpolished, or some lack of effort.
-Or there is limited evidence of understanding and some evidence of misunderstanding. <59 Needs work.
+Work is complete, but it appears rushed and a bit unpolished, or some lack of effort.
+Or there is limited evidence of understanding and some evidence of misunderstanding.
+Limited to no examples from the class materials. <59 Needs work.
 Work was submitted but it is minimal, incomplete, wrong, or off the mark.
 0 No submission.

-Introduction to Cultural Anthropology

-Weekly Overview Guide
+Introduction to Cultural Anthropology Weekly Overview Guide